JamesClarke7283/SoloKV/libsolokv/docs/SPEC.md

 on core functionalities.
 As the project evolves, additional features may be considered.
 Solo KV does not support database versioning or legacy formats, emphasizing simplicity and forward compatibility.

-Based on your specifications and preferences, here is the "## Data Handling" section tailored for Solo KV, reflecting the changes and decisions you've made:

----

 ## Data Handling